dougeby/IntuneDocs/intune/device-enrollment-manager-enroll.md

   - No per-user access.
 Because devices don't have an assigned user, the device has no email or company data access.
 VPN configurations, for example, could still be used to provide device apps with access to data.
   - The DEM user can't unenroll DEM-enrolled devices on the device itself by using the Company Portal.
 The Intune admin can do unenroll.
   - Only the local device appears in the Company Portal app or website.
-  - Users can't use Apple Volume Purchase Program (VPP) apps because of per-user Apple ID requirements for app management.
+  - Users can’t use Apple Volume Purchase Program (VPP) apps with user licenses because of per-user Apple ID requirements for app management.
   - (iOS only) If you use DEM to enroll iOS devices, you can't use the Apple Configurator, Apple Device Enrollment Program (DEP), or Apple School Manager (ASM) to enroll devices.
   - (Android only) There is a limit to the number of Android for Work devices that can be enrolled with a single DEM account.
 A maximum of 10 Android work profile devices may be enrolled per DEM account.
 This limitation does not apply to legacy Android enrollment.
+  - Devices can have VPP apps installed if they have device licenses.
   - Each device requires a device license.
 Learn more about [user and device licenses](licenses-assign.md#how-user-and-device-licenses-affect-access-to-services).